 After you answered the question the robot will perform one action regardless of your answer.
 The system continues asking you questions until the robot gets to the ordered location.

-Continue ordering robot to move to rooms until all marked locations are visited.

 You can change your command during the robot movement and order the robot to visit a different room if you think this is appropriate.

 Your team performance is measured in virtue of time and how efficient you order the robot to move.
 If you give high level order to the robot, it will move 10% faster than its normal speed.